Camping around Rachel

 Here are a few suggestions for good camp spots along the E.T.
 Highway:

 This is a popular spot for skywatchers, and in summer there is a good chance that you will have company here.
-There used to be the black mailbox of a nearby ranch here, which became a traditional gathering spot for UFO watchers in the 1990's.
-The mailbox has since been replaced with a white box, but the location is still known as the "Black Mailbox" or simply as "The Mailbox".
+There used to be the black mailbox of a nearby ranch here.
+It became part of Area 51 folklore and a traditional gathering spot for UFO watchers in the 1990's.
+The mailbox has since been removed but the site is still known as the "Black Mailbox" or simply as "The Mailbox".
+A small "shrine" has formed at the former location of the mailbox.
 The dirt road that intersects here with the highway leads to a ranch, and also to the mysterious Area 51, which is just behind the hills in the southwest.

-If you camp here please do not block the intersection, or the access to the mailbox.
+If you camp here please do not block the intersection.
 There is a good level spot on the right, just after you turn onto the dirt road.